 [etcd:children]kube_control_plane

-Use these resources for a more through understanding of Kubespray and for troubleshooting purposes
+Use these resources for a more thorough understanding of Kubespray and for troubleshooting purposes

 STEP 5 - Additional Verifications/Config